meeplemaker/idl4-cc-rpi-install/README.md

     sudo apt upgrade

 When this is finished, your system is up-to-date.
-It's wise to reboot your Raspberry Pi using
+Now reboot your Raspberry Pi using

     sudo reboot